 Students must earn a grade of "C" or better for all courses within the program. ++ indicates any module/suffixed courses.

-The Associate in Applied Science (AAS) in Journalism and New Media Studies provides students with general, practical and marketable skills that will enable them to seek entry-level employment in news and feature writing for newspapers, magazines, community journals, online websites and radio and television.
+The Associate in Applied Science (AAS) in Journalism and New Media Studies program is designed to provide students with general, practical and marketable skills that will enable them to seek entry-level employment in news and feature writing for newspapers, magazines, community journals, online websites and radio and television.
 The program includes development of a portfolio that will exhibit students' abilities to write both news and feature stories.
-The development of news judgment is also a critical component of the program.
+News judgment is also integrated as a critical component of the program.
 An awareness of global and cultural differences also forms a key element of this degree for the successful graduate.
 The curriculum combines coursework in journalism with a General Education component.

 |ENG216||Persuasive Writing on Public Issues||3|